-On this \\\\\ day of \\\\\\ 2018, Thomas Wilson Mull personally appeared before me, the undersigned Notary Public in and for said state and county, who after being duly sworn, acknowledged to me that he has signed the above and foregoing Dwner's Consent to Record Treely and voluntarily.
+County of ) On this day of 2018.
+Thomas Wilson Mull personally appeared before me, the undersigned Notory Public in and for sold state and county, who after being duly sworn, acknowledged to me that he has signed the above and foregoing Dwner's Consent to Record freely and voluntarily.